philquist/claude-code-tips/README.md

 Check out the [system-prompt folder](system-prompt/2.0.55/) for the patch scripts and full details on what gets trimmed.

+**Important**: If you want to keep your patched system prompt, disable auto-updates by adding `export DISABLE_AUTOUPDATER=1` to your shell config (e.g., `~/.zshrc`).
+Otherwise Claude Code will auto-update and overwrite your patches.
+You can manually update later with `claude update` when you're ready to re-apply patches to a new version.

 ## Tip 13: Git worktrees for parallel branch work

 If you're working on multiple files or multiple branches and you don't want them to get conflicted, Git worktrees are a great way to work on them at the same time.
 You can just ask Claude Code to create a git worktree and start working on it there - you don't have to worry about the specific syntax.